psychemedia/ace-of-spades-devilish-tales/src/henry_wheeler.md

 The prisoner was once a licensed manufacturer of cards, but in consequence of some *faux pas*, it is said, the licence was withdrawn, and be has since been extensively engaged in nufacturing cards with forged stamps.

-A respectably-dressed man, about the middle age, named John Lomas, was next put to the bar by Ballard, under the following curious circumstances :—
+A respectably-dressed man, about the middle age, named John Lomas, was next put to the bar by Ballard, under the following curious circumstances:—

 Ballard, it appeared, had a search-warrant against the prisoner, on suspicion of being coacerned in the transactions with which Wheeler (the former prisoner) stands accused, and in consequence of information which he obtained he went close to a house in Grove-street, Holloway-road, but wishing to watch to see the prisoner before he proceeded to search, he waited some time, and saw the prisoner come out.
 He followed him some distance, and observed that he had something of flat square shape in a bag under his arm.
 He at length stopped him, and took him into a public-house, and asked him his name, which he said was John Chapman.
 Ballard asked him where he lived, and he said, "Before 1 answer that question want to know who and what you are.”
 Ballard said he would satisfy him upon that subject, but he must first have his address.
 The prisoner then wrote upon a piece of paper "John Chapman, No. 20, High-street, Highgate."
 Ballard asked him if he came direct from that place, and he said he had.
 He then told him it was not so, and he must take him back to the place he had come from.
 He refused to go, but the officer told him he must, upon which he said, "if you are determined to take me back to the house I am a ruined man," adding, that what the officer was in search of was in the back kitchen, and he would shew it to him himself, but he begged he would not frighten his wife, for she was not well, and would be greatly alarmed.
 He stated also, that he was "driven to it by distress."
 The officer all this time, no doubt, was quite satisfied that he had hit the mark, and that the matter referred to by the prisoner, was that which was mentioned in his warrant.
 When, however, he was conducted to the back kitchen of No. 2, Grove-street, he found two tubs containing twelve gallons of wash, apparently ready for use, two casks of spirits, and three or four bottles of spirits; altogether about twelve gallons, together with a worm, and all the usual apparatus of an illicit still.
 Ballard searched the house by virtue of his warrant, for other things, but found nothing to implicate the prisoner in the stamp forgeries.
 He, however, brought him away upon the new and unexpected charge of keeping an illicit still.